glideapps/autotune/README.md

 ![](logo.svg)

-# Autotune: automatically tune your apps to improve outcomes
+# Automatically improve your apps & web sites

 A/B testing is critical to optimizing any app, but implementing tests and analyzing results can be awkward and time-consuming.